robertreppel/les/cmd/compliance-test/README.md

-# Event Markup Language Compliance Test
+# Event Modeling Language Language Compliance Test

 Tests whether an API created from EML by a builder such as les-node complies with the EML specification.